Expert Parenting Advice

 Because they haven’t experienced you as arbitrary power tripping, and controlling, when you do have to sort of put your foot down and set a limit about something, they trust you, and they know, even if they don’t agree, that you have their best interests at heart.

-How to use the “Delighting in Your Child” technique to build connecting and goodwill with your child throughout the day
+How to use the “Delighting in Your Child” technique to build connection and goodwill with your child throughout the day

 I have started doing this technique every day with each of my children, and it is so helpful in creating a positive connection between me and my children.